withastro/astro/.changeset/eighty-taxis-wait.md

 "astro": minor
 ---

 Allow actions to be called on the server.
-This allows you to call actions as utility functions in your Astro frontmatter or server-side components.
+This allows you to call actions as utility functions in your Astro frontmatter, endpoints, and server-side UI components.

 Import and call directly from `astro:actions` as you would for client actions: